microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 ### Onboarding Dialog
 {:.no_toc}

-The [**OnboardingDialog**]({{site.repo}}/blob/main/templates/csharp/VA/VA/Dialogs/OnboardingDialog.cs) provides an example introduction Dialog experience for users starting their first conversation.
+The [**OnboardingDialog**]({{site.repo}}/blob/main/samples/csharp/assistants/virtual-assistant/VirtualAssistantSample/Dialogs/OnboardingDialog.cs) provides an example introduction Dialog experience for users starting their first conversation.
 It prompts for some information which is then stored in State for future use by your assistant.
 This dialog demonstrates how you can use prompts and state.

-### Escalate Dialog
-{:.no_toc}

-The [**EscalateDialog**]({{site.repo}}/blob/main/templates/csharp/VA/VA/Dialogs/EscalateDialog.cs) demonstrates a stubbed dialog to handle a user asking to be transferred to a human.
-This is where you could integrate to a human-handoff capability.
-The provided implementation returns a response with a placeholder telephone number.

 ## Managing state